BillysKes/cc_fraud_detection/README.md

     return data
 ```

 This function creates the trans_freq_flag feature.
 For every transaction made by a credit card, it calculates the 30-days moving average of the total number of transactions made(moving_avg_transaction_count) and also it calculates the standard deviation of moving_avg_transaction_count inside that 30-days window.
-Then it flags every transaction of the credit card where the total number of transactions made is 2 times higher than the standard deviation.
+Then it flags every transaction of the credit card where the difference of the total number of transactions and the moving average number of transactions made is 2 times higher than the standard deviation.

 ### trans_amt_flag